-Danville’s Las Trampas Regional Wilderness is a park of steep climbs: for every mile hiked you’ll end up climbing about twice as much as you would in most other Bay Area parks.
-To make things even more difficult, although the dirt roads are fine, Las Trampas’s singletrack trails all seem to be unofficial trails that were adopted; they’re narrow, rough, overgrown, and generally not as pleasant as purpose-built singletrack.
+Danville’s Las Trampas Regional Wilderness is a park of steep climbs: for each mile hiked, you’ll climb about twice as much as in most other Bay Area parks.
+What’s more, the singletrack trails all seem to be unofficial trails that were adopted; they’re narrow, rough, overgrown, and generally not as pleasant as purpose-built singletrack.
 It’s a scenic park, but its ruggedness makes it difficult to find really enjoyable hikes.

-The park has two ridges, one on each side of Bollinger Canyon Road.
-To the east, Las Trampas Ridge is generally more scenic, with sweeping views over the San Ramon Valley.
-To the west, Rocky Ridge is more isolated and more rugged.
-The east side of each ridge is dominated by scenic oak groves and meadows, while the west side is dominated by hot, dry scrub.
+The park has two ridges.
+Las Trampas Ridge is more scenic, with sweeping views over the San Ramon Valley.
+Rocky Ridge is more isolated and more rugged.
+The east side of each ridge is covered with scenic oak groves and meadows; the west, hot, dry scrub.

-Eagle Peak is just a little rock perched on a minor ridge, but the climb to Eagle Peak is one of the finest hikes in the East Bay, mainly because the trail climbs through open, oak-dotted meadows with superb views of the San Ramon Valley.
+Eagle Peak is just a little rock on a minor ridge, but the climb to the peak through open, oak-dotted meadows has superb views of the San Ramon Valley.

 From the Elworthy Staging Area, the exceptinally scenic but little-used Las Trampas Ridge Trail climbs through ridgetop cow pastures with sweeping views of the San Ramon Valley.

-The high, narrow Rocky Ridge with its scenic views of Bollinger Canyon and the wooded Oakland Hills is Las Trampas’ marquee destination.
+Las Trampas’ marquee destination, the high, narrow Rocky Ridge, offers scenic views of Bollinger Canyon and the wooded Oakland Hills.

 © 2018, 2022 David Baselt